 In order to realize your life purpose, you use your joy as “breadcrumbs” to guide you to your purpose.
 See, it’s really not about hitting one specific goal.
 Why? because life is a journey and not a destination.
 A journey unfolds rather than being a target like a destination.

 As Christians, we were taught that life is supposed to be hard.
-Many of the Kemetic teaching filtered through to Christianity from Greek Gnostics that twisted the beautiful original teachings into toxic teachings of Christianity.
+Many of the Kemetic teachings filtered through to Christianity from Greek Gnostics that twisted the beautiful original teachings into the toxic teachings of Christianity.

 In the ancient Kemetic framework living your joy was a basic part of their life!
 You can have this idea confirmed by many scriptures in the bible once you take the literal historical lens off.

 The “Word” made flesh

-The ancients called God the Neter of Neters.
-A Neter is a universal law of NaTuRe (etymologically the African word NTR and English word NaTuRe are connected).
+The ancient Africans called God the Neter of Neters.
+A NeTeR is a universal law of NaTuRe (etymologically the African word NTR and English word NaTuRe are connected).
 Everything in nature vibrates, it’s universal law.
 If you choose to live your life through your joy you resonate closer to the vibration of the source of all.
 In the bible John 1:14 says “And the Word was made flesh…”

 The “Word” was the ancient Kemetic metaphor for vibration.
 It means that you are the same “stuff” as the creator (We are the “first fruits”).
 You vibrate just like the source because you are the source made flesh.
 You recognize your divinity every day by choosing to live your highest joy in every moment.
-In that moment you are recognizing the divine source within you.
+In that moment you are recognizing your connection to the divine source within you.
 Not trying to figure out how to serve God.